idrak-dareshani/tafsir-extractor/README.md

 ## Notes

 - Extraction of the entire Quran may take several hours.
-- Please use responsibly and respect [tafsir.app](https://tafsir.app) terms of
+- Please use responsibly and respect [tafsir.app](https://tafsir.app) terms of service.